calint/glos/README.md

 * explore opengl rendering
 * intuitive programming of application objects and logic
 * application code written in `src/app/` and included by `src/main.cpp`
+* multithreaded grid of cells that partition world space
+  - update and collision detection of objects
 * collision detection
   - bounding radius
   - bounding boxes (todo)